lynn/lynn.github.io/pitch/index.md

 Japanese is a "mora-timed, pitch-accent language".

-Mora are a unit bigger than a phoneme, but smaller than a syllable.
+Mora are like syllables, but smaller.
 Every mora takes the same amount of time to say: a word like にっぽん (Nippon) sounds like two syllables, but instead it's thought of as 4 mora (ni-p-po-n).
 Kana _mostly_ correspond to mora one-to-one, except for glides like きゃ, にゅ, しょ, etc. — those are one mora each.

 "Pitch accent" means that the pitch of your voice when pronouncing these mora (like "low-high-high-low") may determine the meaning of a word.
 For example, "kaeru" meaning "frog" is pronounced "low-high-high" (ka-**E**-**RU**), but in the sense of "to go home", it's pronounced "high-low-low" (**KA**-e-ru).

 Japanese textbooks have a nasty habit of pretending that this "pitch accent" does not exist.
-Some respected educators think that it's not worth teaching, for a variety of reasons that I don't think are very good.
+Some respected educators think that it's not worth teaching, for a variety of reasons (that I don't think are very good).

-Recently, in online Japanese learning communities, pitch accent has been sort of a "fad" (is it important? should I learn it?) and I think it has the image of being an obscure aspect of the language that only obsessive diehards should spend time on.
-But I actually think it's a _boring and normal and essential_ aspect of Japanese pronunciation, and its obscurity is undeserved.
+Because of this, pitch accent has been sort of a "fad" in online Japanese learning communities.
+Is it important?
+Should I learn it?
+I think it has the image of being an obscure aspect of the language that only obsessive diehards should spend time on.
+But I actually believe it's a _boring and normal and essential_ aspect of Japanese pronunciation, and its obscurity is undeserved.

 So, I want to write everything I know about Japanese pitch accent into this document.